pmorelli92/Orleans.Tournament/readme.md

 - [x] Set match result for a tournament.
 - [x] Get tournament response model by id.
 - [x] Get all tournament response models.
+- [ ] Saga for adding tournaments to the teams participating.
 - [ ] Domain tests.

 ### Configuration (Local)